AntonioNoack/JVM2WASM/README.md

 - Reflection is partially supported: constructors, methods and fields exist if they are used.
 Methods only if they have few arguments (because I haven't solved it programmatically yet).
 Annotations for anything else but fields aren't supported yet.
 - The Java standard library is only available in parts.
 Native methods have to be implemented by hand.
 - Like the creators of Zig and Rust, I find the complexity of Throwables problematic.
 Since this is meant for shipping games, you should implement your methods without Throwables, and then just keep them disabled.
+- I disabled Regex and replaced Kotlin's reflection library, because they are huge, and I only use fractions of them.
+Regex is badly readable anyway ^^.
+If you want Regex back, best use the JS-implementation to save on extra code.

 ## Runtime
 The runtime is defined in [index.js](src/index.js).
 It is defined like that for Rem's Engine.